Why I Created an Analog Bag and What I Keep Inside It

 Then a few weeks ago, while browsing a furniture store, I spotted a large woven neutral pillow that I loved.
 It was beautiful.
 Textural.
 Exactly my style.
 It was also over $200.

 I didn’t buy it, but I couldn’t stop thinking about it.
-Even though I didn’t get the pillow, seeing it did something even for me, it brought me the inspiration I was seeking on what I could do in the evenings – I could learn to knit and make a pillow similar to it myself.
+Even though I didn’t get the pillow, seeing it did something even better for me, it brought me the inspiration I was seeking on what I could do in the evenings – I could learn to knit and make a pillow similar to it myself.

 Searching-for-hobby-books-at-the-library